 What are animal welfare and conservation?

-1. In the United States there are as many as 10,000 big cats in captivity—more than live in the wild.
+1. In the United States there are as many as 10,000 big cats in captivity—in fact, there may be more tigers in cages across the US than live in the wild globally.

 2. Wildlife trafficking is big business, generating USD $7 to $23 billion annually—the fourth most profitable global crime after drug, arms and human trafficking.
 The demand for live animals and animal products hastens biodiversity loss and puts many species at risk of extinction.